tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 Most of the real options are in Wai's settings.
 The defaults are good for most of them, but we want to make two changes.
 First, we need to remove the file cache so that static file changes will be picked up.
 We only want to do this in development since static files should be static in other environments.
-Then we want to use the port in the `PORT` environment variable, if it's available.
+Then if the `PORT` environment variable exists, we want to use it to set the port.

 {% highlight hs %}
 > getSettings :: Environment -> IO Settings